 The most popular types of martial arts.
 The Best Martial Arts Styles for Self Defense

-It is still not clear what martial arts best for self defense?
+It is still not clear which martial art is best suited for self-defense?
 Fencing?
-Well, walking with a blunt sword through the gateways is not the best idea.
-Some outlandish martial art that the whole world is talking about?
-Skills street fight also not always enough, because the hooligans who decide to pick your pockets, most likely, own them no worse than you.
-So it’s very difficult to say right away, probably everyone has their own opinion, and boxing is enough for someone.
-Therefore, it makes no sense to exalt one martial art over others, instead, we will offer 7 highly effective types of martial arts, ideal for self-defense.
-Very short review and the right to choose at your own discretion.
+Well, walking around gateways with a dull sword is not a good idea.
+Some weird martial art that's being talked about all over the world?
+Skills street fight It’s also not always enough, because the hooligans who decide to pick your pockets most likely have them no worse than you.
+It’s very difficult to say right away, probably everyone has their own opinion, and for some, boxing is enough.
+Therefore, there is no point in extolling one martial art over others, instead we will offer 7 highly effective types of martial arts that are ideal for self-defense.
+Very brief overview and the right to choose at your own discretion.

 Jujutsu